surfacesyntacticud/surfacesyntacticud.github.io/guidelines/u/index.md

 # SUD Guidelines

-SUD is an alternative annotation schema.
-In SUD, the definition of syntactic relations and heads of syntactic structures are defined below.
+SUD is a Surface-syntax Universal Dependencies scheme.
+SUD follows the Surface syntax criteria (favoring functional heads) and can be automatically converted in the UD scheme.

 The other layers of annotations follow the UD guidelines.
 Please refer to UD for these aspects:

   * [Tokenization and word segmentation](https://universaldependencies.org/u/overview/tokenization.html)